fight233/DThouse_cxd/src/plugins/taosadapter/BUILD.md

 # Build taosAdapter

-We strongly recommend to deploy taosAdapter with TDengine server and install taosAdapter with official TDengine installation package.
+We strongly recommend to deploy taosAdapter with DThouse server and install taosAdapter with official DThouse installation package.
 If you want to debug or contribute to taosAdapter, you can build it separately too.

 ## Setup golang environment